 It also incorporates Disc tools that offer many useful tools like storage analyzer, Recycle bin and hidden cabinet.
 You can also change the app’s default theme colors.
 The Asus file manager is a completely free app that doesn’t show any absurd ads that make the whole experience bad.

 X-Plore Pane File Manager is also a double pane file manager which allows users to manage two windows at a time.
 It has many features like App Manager, Wi-Fi file sharing, Access to FTP and FTPS, Hex viewer, PDF viewer, and USB OTG support, etc. File encryption is also available.
 It also lets you view Root files without root access.
 To sum up, X-plore is a very functional Android file manager app, especially for advanced users.

 Like other file managers, it doesn’t have good UI but is packed with a variety of functions to perform storage operations.
 It also comes with support for various types of files (Zip, RAR, and 7zip), cloud storage (Dropbox, Box.net, Amazon Cloud Drive, OneDrive, MediaFire, and many other), network storage (FTP, SMB, DLNA/UPnP), etc.

 5. Total Commander

 Total Commander is formerly a desktop file manager software, but it is also available for Android now.
-There are some special key features which make it unique than other.
-Like, it is ad-free, has an inbuilt media player to stream directly from LAN, and has a huge language support.
-Other than these, Total Commander provides all the basic features that other file managers offer.
+There are some special key features that make it unique than other.
+Like, it is ad-free, has an inbuilt media player to stream directly from LAN, and has huge language support.
+Other than these, the Total Commander provides all the basic features that other file managers offer.
 It means, Total Commander File Manager really works like a Commander for your Android device.